Akarshcancode/Amazon_Clone/README.md

 # Amazon_Clone
-This is my first clone
+This is my first clone.
+--->Akarsh Kumar